nico/hack/notes/copydir.md

 There's no single best way to copy a directory on macOS as far as I can tell.

-`cpio` seems like the least bad current option.
+If mtimes need to be preserved in the output directory, `cpio -pdlm` seems like the least bad current option.
 If `pax` set the timestamp on the output directory correctly, it'd be the clear winner.

+If mtimes don't need to be preserved, `pax -rwl -p m` seems best if mtime doesn't need sub-second granularity.
+Else, `cpio -pdlm` seems best again (or, if we don't _want_ mimes to be preserved, just `cpio -pdl`).
+If `pax` set timestamps with sub-second granularity, it'd be the clear winner again.

 Bugs filed: